top of page

 Spring Moon

 Upon tapping the door, it opened in less than a minute.
-A little boy said hello in the friendliest of tones and called his Ma.
+A little boy said, "Hello," in the friendliest of tones and called his Ma.
 A woman came to the door and smiled.
 I introduced myself as her third daughter's boyfriend and she invited me in for tea.

 My interest in herbs, folklore and practical matters seemed to delight her, as I was young and didn't quite fit the mold for my generation.
 She had a deep love of flowers and houseplants and we chatted a lot about these things.
-She told me stories of Hon Woo Village in Canton as I had no interest in Hong Kong or any big cities for that matter.
+She told me stories of Hon Woo Village in Canton, as I had no interest in Hong Kong or any big cities for that matter.

-If I stayed too long talking, she always said, “My-ko go home.
-Seep.”
+If I stayed too long talking, she always said, “My-ko, go home...
+Seep!”

 She scolded me for drinking coffee at the same time as eating fruit and for letting the wind into my shirt.
 She warned me against too much cold food, too much hot food and bad fung soi in general.
-When at last I was introduced to the Ba and sat at the big table, Chun Ying kept my bowl loaded while I learned to deal with the chop-sticks.
+When at last I was introduced to the Ba and seated at the big table, Chun Ying kept my bowl loaded while I learned to deal with that chop-sticks.

 After I married her daughter, we remained close and visited often with each other.
 Once I remember her telling me that she couldn't get some of her flowering plants in the house to make seeds.
 I came over with a soft paint brush and we went around the rooms on stools and took turns doing the absent bee's work, gathering pollen and shaking it on the stamens.
 It worked.

 When my son was born, I asked Chun Ying to come to my apartment and perform the oldest traditional Southern Chinese ceremonies that she could remember.
-She appeared at the door on the proper day and hour according to her knowledge and we spent hours rolling boiled eggs across the boy's brow and holding him up to the sun and moon and bathing him in water that certain leaves had been boiled in.
+She appeared at our door on the proper day and hour according to her knowledge and we spent hours rolling boiled eggs across the boy's brow and holding him up to the sun and moon and bathing him in water that certain leaves had been boiled in.
 I know that his Cherokee ancestors would have done something similar had their knowledge not been shot up and run out of town.

-She just said, “My-ko go home.
-Seep.”
+She just said, “My-ko, go home...
+Seep!”

-The baby stopped crying within seconds and I said in my mind, “Thank you for everything Chun Ying, meet my new baby and my new wife.
+The baby stopped crying within seconds and I said in my mind, “Thank you for everything, Chun Ying.
+Meet my new baby and my new wife.
 I promise to do my best for your grandson.”

-When I finished my second smoke, I heard her clear sweet voice in my head, “My-ko go home.
+When I finished my second smoke, I heard her clear sweet voice in my head, “My-ko, go home...
 Seep!”

 I did as told and when I woke up I wrote this story.